Malabar (naval exercise)

 The exercise started in 1992 along the Malabar Coast as a bilateral exercise between India and the United States.
 It was expanded in 2007 with the participation of Japan, Singapore and Australia.
 Japan became a permanent partner in 2015.
-Australia participated in the exercise again in 2020, marking the second time that the Quad will be jointly participating in a military exercise.
+Since 2020, Australia participated in the exercise again, marking the second time that the Quad will be jointly participating in a military exercise.
 The aim of the exercise includes increasing interoperability between the naval forces.

 The duration of the exercise has ranged from 1 to 11 sea-days.
 The complexity and sophistication of the exercise has increased over the years.
 Exercises have on-shore and at-sea stages.
 The average participation by India increased from 8 ships to just over 9 from 2002 to 2014.